Aeroluna/LunaCoopMod/README.md

 - Removed hit test from High Templar (and variants) trail (Can no longer be clicked).

 If you've ever wondered how you boxed that High Templar you didn't mean to, this is probably why.

+- Added a visual glaze to units targeted by a Science Vessel's Irradiate ability.
+- Added an impact visual for Ravager's Corrosive Bile.
+- Added visual Snow glaze effect to units on snowy maps (Void Launch).

+It just looks nice c:

+- Fixed various commander-specific upgrades appearing on the command card.
+- Fixed an issue where all Zerg building construction sounds would use Stetmann's Mecha variants.
+- Fixed an issue where Viper Abduct would not unburrow most units.
+- Added a range indicator when using the Oracle's Stasis Ward ability.
+- Added cosmetic flame jets to Vultures when moving.

+yeah.

 - Fixed an issue where only certain temporary units would be affected by commander buffs (i.e. Vorazun's Strike from the Shadows, Artanis's Guardian Shell, e.t.c.).
   - Affected units: